ben-barbier/WP-Splash-Image/readme.txt

 == Changelog ==

+= 0.9.1 =
+* Compatibility with new wordpress 3.0 themes (http://wordpress.org/extend/themes/mystique) : TODO

 = 0.9 =
 * Add link to wsi settings in plugins page.
 * Add link to donate in plugins page.
 * Add feedback fields validator
 * Add optional picture link URL
 * Add the ability to close 'ESC' function
-* Compatibility with new wordpress 3.0 themes (http://wordpress.org/extend/themes/mystique) : TODO
+* Add the ability to hide the close icon

 = 0.8 =
 * add feedback form